Project-SafeShop/SafeShop_Camera_MaskDetection/README.md

 # SafeShop_Camera_MaskDetection
-Repository for Mask Detection using OpenCV and TensorFlow Object Detection API
+### Repository for Face Mask Detection made using OpenCV and TensorFlow Object Detection API.

 In this pandemic season and lockdown, people are required to follow certain rules and regulations to reduce and prevent further spread of the virus.
 The goal of this camera project is to check if people are wearing masks or not.